-- Mitigation of ecological issues including in particular with regard to avoiding impacts on Stutton lngs SSSI and protected species - Suitable arrangements for retention or diversion of gas pipeline (as appropriate) and safeguarding of the gas compound - Mitigation to minimise the irreversible loss of best and most versatile agricultural land and to protect high quality soil resources - Appropriate site design and landscaping to mitigate impact on: heritage assets (archaeological remains, Listed Buildings including Hazlewood Castle & Church of St Leonard and Towton Registered Battlefield) and their respective settings, and on the purposes of Green Belt designation, local landscape features and on rights of way - A site specific flood risk assessment, which to be satisfactory will need to include any necessary mitigation such as compensatory storage, attenuation and SuDS as appropriate - An appropriate site design to ensure protection of the aquifer - Suitable arrangements for access and local roads including the A64 and a traffic management plan - Appropriate arrangements for assessment, control of and mitigation of effects such as blasting, noise, dust and mud/dirt on the road - An appropriate restoration scheme using opportunities for habitat creation including linkages for Crag Wood and to be to a use consistent with its location in the Green Belt
+- Mitigation of ecological issues including in particular with regard to avoiding impacts on Stutton Ings SSSI and protected species - Suitable arrangements for retention or diversion of gas pipeline (as appropriate) and safeguarding of the gas compound - Mitigation to minimise the irreversible loss of best and most versatile agricultural land and to protect high quality soil resources - Appropriate site design and landscaping to mitigate impact on: heritage assets (archaeological remains, Listed Buildings including Hazlewood Castle & Church of St Leonard and Towton Registered Battlefield) and their respective settings, and on the purposes of Green Belt designation, local landscape features and on rights of way - A site specific flood risk assessment, which to be satisfactory will need to include any necessary mitigation such as compensatory storage, attenuation and SuDS as appropriate - An appropriate site design to ensure protection of the aquifer - Suitable arrangements for access and local roads including the A64 and a traffic management plan - Appropriate arrangements for assessment, control of and mitigation of effects such as blasting, noise, dust and mud/dirt on the road - An appropriate restoration scheme using opportunities for habitat creation including linkages for Crag Wood and to be to a use consistent with its location in the Green Belt - The Ministry of Defence should be consulted on any structures proposed over 50m in height in connection with this development

-This site is consistent with the broad geographical approach to the supply of aggregates (Policy M01) and the provision of crushed road (Policies M05 and M06) and could contribute to meeting requirements for the supply of Magnesian limestone over the Plan period (Policy M09) as evidence, including from the current planning application NY/2009/0523/ENV and adjacent existing quarry, indicates that there is a suitable resource in this location.
+This site is consistent with the broad geographical approach to the supply of aggregates (Policy M01) and the provision of crushed rock (Policies M05 and M06) and could contribute to meeting requirements for the supply of Magnesian limestone over the Plan period (Policy M09) as evidence, including from the current planning application NY/2009/0523/ENV and adjacent existing quarry, indicates that there is a suitable resource in this location.
 No major issues have been raised by statutory consultees in respect of local amenity, landscape, biodiversity, historic and water environments which indicate, for the Jackdaw Crag (south area) any significant conflict with other relevant policies in the Plan.